 Lieutenant Ana Shelley, Serving since 2005

 “I first became interested in law enforcement to help children and teenagers who needed guidance.
 I was only 21 when I became an officer.
-Since that time, I have married and have three children.
 This career path has given me financial stability and job security.
 There have been ample opportunities to move around to different areas within the department where I have excelled as a sister in blue.”